 The bachelor project is an individual project completed on the 7th semester.
-The bachelor project, consisting of the "state of their art" piece, portfolio, reflection paper with their career plan, which forms the basis of the oral exam.
+The bachelor project, consisting of the synthesis portfolio and reflection paper with their career plan, which forms the basis of the oral exam.

 The project may take place as a collaboration between one or more students and may include a company.
 The bachelor project is proposed by the student and must be approved by the educational institution.